jhpyle/docassemble/_docs/config.md

 For more information about what font file to use, see [`rendering font`].

-## <a name="enable unoconv"></a>Using unoconv instead of LibreOffice for processing DOCX files
+## <a name="enable unoconv"></a>Using unoserver instead of LibreOffice for processing DOCX files

 {% include docker.html %}

-Starting with system version 1.3.18, a [unoconv] listener is available in the `jhpyle/docassemble` [Docker] image, which keeps LibreOffice in memory and uses it to convert files with a client/server model. **docassemble** uses LibreOffice to convert DOCX to PDF and other formats, as well as to update references within a DOCX after `docx template file` is used to assemble a document.
+Starting with system version 1.3.18, a [unoconv] listener was available in the `jhpyle/docassemble` [Docker] image, which keeps LibreOffice in memory and uses it to convert files with a client/server model.
+Starting with system version 1.9.9, [unoserver] (a rewrite of [unoconv]) was substituted. **docassemble** uses LibreOffice to convert DOCX to PDF and other formats, as well as to update references within a DOCX after `docx template file` is used to assemble a document.

-The [unoconv] listener will run only if `enable unoconv` is set to `True` in your Configuration.
-If `enable unoconv` is missing or is not set to `True`, `unoconv` will not be used.
-If you started using **docassemble** before 1.3.18 and you want to use [unoconv], set the following in your Configuration, and then do a [system upgrade].
+The [unoserver] listener will run only if `enable unoconv` is set to `True` in your Configuration.
+If `enable unoconv` is missing or is not set to `True`, `unoserver` will not be used.
+If you started using **docassemble** before 1.3.18 and you want to use [unoserver], set the following in your Configuration, and then do a [system upgrade].

 {% highlight yaml %}